cmvallat/chasing-an-edge/README.md

 # Chasing An Edge

 I created this website as an assignment for a web development/journalism class (MEJO 187) I took at UNC Chapel Hill.
-The focus of the assignment was to experiment with front end layouts, specifically CSS grid.
+The focus of the assignment was to experiment with front end layouts, specifically CSS grid and/or flexbox.

 We had to create a website based on a piece of investigative journalism.
 I based mine on ProPublica's investigation of doping and illicit drug use in track and field.